 Day 1: Cajun customs, food and music, quaint New Orleans, and the historic river cities of the deep south are our destination.
 After a pleasant drive through Oklahoma and northern Texas, we turn east towards Greenville where we spend the night.

 2: This morning we drive through the piney woods of eastern Texas.
 In the afternoon we follow the Red River Valley through central Louisiana.
-We have a tour of Natchitoches with a knowledgeable guide, then travel on to Port Allen for the night.
+We have a tour of Natchitoches with a knowledgeable guide, then travel on to Lafayette for the next two nights.

 Contact Us with questions you may have regarding this tour.
 To book this tour, please call 1-800-658-1734 or mail a completed Reservation Form along with your deposit to: